vinhcong-tran/consumer-example/README.md

 ### Running test

-1. Install dependencies

-    `npm i`

-2. Run test
+1. Run test

     `npm run test`

-3. A contract is generated in ./pacts folder named: `consumer-provider.json`
+2. A contract is generated in ./pacts folder named: `consumer-provider.json`

-4. Publish the contract to your pact broker:
+3. Publish the contract to your pact broker:
 `npm run publish:pact`